-Telstra has great coverage, but when you choose Telstra you pay a premium.
+Telstra has great coverage, but choosing Telstra often means paying a premium.
 Fortunately, you can get Telstra coverage and still seriously cut down on your monthly spend.
 In some cases, you might be able to halve your bill and not give up any of the service you use everyday.

 What you might not know is that there are a number of smaller providers re-selling services on the Telstra network.
 We know these are Mobile Virtual Network Operators (MVNOs) and the term applies to any mobile service provider which doesn’t own network infrastructure — namely any company other than Telstra, Optus and Vodafone.

 Choosing a Telstra network MVNO is a great idea.
-You’ll need to bring-your-own phone, but you should notice the savings right away.
+In most cases, you’ll need to bring-your-own phone, but you should notice the savings right away.
 Woolworths Mobile has however started also sell phones on a contract, and offers the latest and greatest devices from Samsung and OPPO.

-But if you don't need or want any of these extras, you'll got plenty of Telstra network service providers, including big names like Woolworth’s Connect and Aldi Mobile.
+But if you don't need or want any of these extras, you'll got plenty of Telstra network service providers to choose from, including big names like Woolworths Mobile and Aldi Mobile.
 Below are links to all the current providers, or read on for our picks for the best plans on offer.

 Current Telstra Network Providers

 Best Telstra MVNO plans with at least 1GB of data